What Is ASN? Introduction To Autonomous System Numbers

 21 October 2021

-Learn the basics about autonomous systems and autonomous system numbers.
-Discover how to request an ASN.
+Learn about autonomous systems, autonomous system numbers and discover how to request an ASN.

 How do autonomous systems work?

-Without ASNs, there’s a risk that data packets would get lost on their way to their destination IP addresses, or take too long to arrive, making them useless.
+Without ASNs, there’s a risk that data packets would get lost on their way to their destination IP addresses or take too long to arrive.
 Because of this, ASNs are an integral part of the internet operating on a global scale.

 Different types of autonomous systems